-Carbon sequestration is a methodology for seizing carbon dioxide for the long term so that its effect on global warming is reduced.
+Carbon sequestration a methodology for seizing carbon dioxide for the long term so that its effect on global warming reduced.

-An octane number is defined as a resistance to an explosion of fuel specifically in spark engine ignition when made a comparison with the isooctane-n-heptane mixture.
+An octane number defined as a resistance to an explosion of fuel specifically in spark engine ignition when made a comparison with the isooctane n-heptane mixture.

 26. What is the critical radius of insulation?

-When the convection resistance is not affected due to the depth of insulation, then it is mentioned as critical radius of insulation.
+When the convection resistance not affected due to the depth of insulation, then it mentioned as a critical radius of insulation.

-A black body is considered as an ideal object that absorbs all the electromagnetic radiation.
+A black body considered an ideal object that absorbs all electromagnetic radiation.

 These are a few interview questions and answers specifically for chemical engineers.

-Graduates who are about to attend for a chemical engineering interview can run through these questions and answers and get benefitted.
+Graduates who are about to attend a chemical engineering interview can run through these questions and answers and will be benefitted.